-If Advanced Placement and/or CLEP credits are listed on another college's transcript for credit, Pennsylvania Highlands will require an official copy of the score report to evaluate.
+If Advanced Placement and/or CLEP credits are listed on another institution's transcript for credit, Pennsylvania Highlands Community College will require an official copy of the score report to evaluate for transfer credit.

-For additional information on credit transfer and non-traditional options for earning College credit at Pennsylvania Highlands, please contact the College's Registrar's Office.
+For additional information on credit transfer and non-traditional options for earning College credit at Pennsylvania Highlands Community College, please contact the Office of Admissions, an Academic Advisor, or the Student Success Center.